Clinton Correctional Facility placed on lockdown Wednesday after fight, union says

-DANNEMORA — Clinton Correctional Facility was placed under lockdown Wednesday afternoon following a large fight involving about two dozen incarcerated men, union officials said.
+DANNEMORA — Clinton Correctional Facility was placed under full lockdown Wednesday following a fight involving two dozen men incarcerated in the maximum-security prison, union officials said.

-State Correctional Officers & Police Benevolent Association leaders received an email alerting them of the maximum-security male prison under lockdown around 2:30 p.m.
+State Correctional Officers & Police Benevolent Association leaders received an email alerting them the male prison was under lockdown after 2:30 p.m.
+The prison remained under lockdown as of press time Wednesday night.

 Union officials were not immediately told if incarcerated people or prison staffers were injured in the incident.